12th Barnsley (Monk Bretton) Air Scout Group has been delivering Scouting for over 75 Years in our area of Barnsley.

 The Group apologies for their time offline but it was beyond both our and our hosts control but it is all sorted now.

 Many thanks to those who let us know about the issue arising.

 12th Barnsley Air Scout Group On Facebook

-The group now has a promotional page on Facebook with photos and comment on recent group events.
+The group now has a promotional page on Facebook and Twitter with photos and comment on recent group events etc.